aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 In order to understand exchange value it is necessary to ignore its physical, tangible and sensuous aspects.
 From an exchange perspective it is not important if something is a table or a piece of yarn.

-*129* And as this value is quantitative, the decisive unit is the amount of labour it contains which ‘is measured by its duration…on the particular scale of hours, days, etc’.
+*129* And as this value is quantitative, the decisive unit is the amount of labour it contains which is measured in duration, hours, day, etc.

-This doesn’t mean that if a labourer takes six months to make a single shirt that shirt is worth millions, because while it is a quantitative measurement its also an abstract one; all human labour is considered here as a single homogeneous mass.
-Labour-power is ‘a socially average unit of labour power and acts as such, i.e. only needs, in order to produce a commodity, the labour time which is necessary on average’.
+This does not mean that if a labourer takes six months to make a single shirt that shirt is worth millions, because while it is a quantitative measurement its also an abstract one; all human labour consists of a single homogenous mass which forms a socially average unit of necessary labour power on average.

-So there is an equilibrium which is called socially necessary labour-time.
-And this average is the labour time required to produce any use-value under conditions of production normal for a given society, i.e. with the average degree of skill and intensity of labour regnant within it.
+This equilibrium which is called socially necessary labour-time and it is the labour time required to produce any use-value under conditions of production normal for a given society, i.e. with the average degree of skill and intensity of labour regnant within it.

-For example, the introduction of power-looms in England reduced the labour required to convert a given quantity of yarn into woven fabric.
+For example, the introduction of power-looms in England reduced the labour time required to convert a given quantity of yarn into woven fabric.
 It did not make the labour process itself shorter, but the product of an individual hour of labour now represented half an hour of social labour, and fell to one half its former value.

 _[Footnote in which Marx finds his theory anticipated in a document on Money written in the 1730’s]_

-*130* So the value of a commodity would remain static if the labour-time required for production remained static.
-But this changes with every variation in the productivity of labour, which is very much effected by advances in technology and machinery as well as:
+*130* The value of a commodity would remain static if the labour-time required for production remained static.
+But this changes with every variation in the productivity of labour, which is altered by advances in technology and machinery as well as:

 1. the worker’s average degree of skill
 2. the social organisation of the producers of production